How To Price Crochet Items Made Simple

 Charging by the hour is a better choice than the previous option.
 You won’t have to do any fancy calculations to figure out how much to get paid.
 Charging by the hour takes into account how much time you put into your customer crochet creation.

-As with most things, you will find some downfalls to using this technique, such as crochet speed is dependent on the creator.
+As with most things, you will find some downfalls to using this technique, like the fact that crochet speed is dependent on the creator.
 It will vary from artist to artist.

 Profit: $1-7